-Top 3 50 mm Primes for the Nikon D750 Camera
+Best 50 mm Primes Nikon D750 Lenses

 The thing is that the Zeiss Otus lens is not your regular fast 50mm lens.
 It’s important not to think just regarding focal length and maximum aperture.
-The Zeiss Otus 55mm it’s a lens falling in that elite group of lenses which are in a class of their own.
+The Zeiss Otus 55mm it’s a lens falling in that elite group of lenses that are in a class of their own.

 The Zeiss Otus 55 m f/1.4 is a Nikon D750 lens custom made offering its best at the widest aperture settings, between F1.4 and F2.0.
 It means that wide open the lens is flawless or if there’s any flaw, it’s very negligible and doesn’t affect the outcome in any way.

 There has never been anything like this in the past for Nikon D750 cameras.
 Most likely, there has never been anything like this at all.
 A perfect balance of qualities that allows recognizing the pictures taken with this lens immediately.